sgano/JSatTrak/README.md

 The original site can be found at: https://www.gano.name/shawn/JSatTrak/ The main repository can be found at: https://github.com/sgano/JSatTrak

-The main differences found in this fork is the support for OpenJDK 8 and usage of Maven and the full source code of:
+The main differences found in this fork are the support for OpenJDK 8 and usage of Maven and the full source code of:
  - WWJ (0.6 from https://github.com/gb96/WorldWind-JAVA)
  - JOGL-UTILS (from https://github.com/sgothel/jogl-utils)